aws/aws-step-functions-data-science-sdk-python/doc/placeholders.rst

 Once defined, a workflow is static unless you update it explicitly.
 But, you can pass input to workflow executions.
-You can have dynamic values that you use in the **parameters** fields of the steps in your workflow.
+You can have dynamic values that you use in the **parameters** or **result_selector** fields of the steps in your workflow.
 For this, the AWS Step Functions Data Science SDK provides a way to define placeholders to pass around when you create your workflow.
-There are 2 mechanisms for passing dynamic values in a workflow.
+There are 3 mechanisms for passing dynamic values in a workflow.

 The first mechanism is a global input to the workflow execution.
 This input is accessible to all the steps in the workflow.
 The SDK provides :py:meth:`stepfunctions.inputs.ExecutionInput`